Radical Travel Group Limited

 We will inform you before the restriction of processing is lifted.

 15.6 Right to withdraw your consent

-The laws we comply with are regulated by the Information Commissioner (www.ico.gov.uk) in the United Kingdom.
+The laws we comply with are regulated by the Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, SK9 5AF, or call 03031231113 and online at https://ico.org.uk/make-a-complaint/ and for other member states, the independent supervisory authority responsible for monitoring the application of the regulation.
 In addition to your rights above, it is open to you, if you have a complaint or a concern, to seek assistance from this supervisory authority who has powers to compel us to comply with applicable laws and fine us for non-compliance.
 However, before you do so, we would hope that you will contact us first to discuss any complaint or concerns you have.
-You can contact us using the details provided in Section 4 of this our privacy notice.
+You can contact us using the details provided in Section 16 of this our privacy notice.

 We keep our privacy notice under regular review to make sure it is up to date and accurate.
 When we make any change, we will notify you by email of such change.
 You can check the top of the document to see the latest version in force.

-This document, and all content of our websites is Copyright© 2019 Radical Travel Group Limited.
-ALL RIGHTS RESERVED.
+This document, and all content of our websites is Copyright© July 2021 Radical Travel Group Ltd. ALL RIGHTS RESERVED.

 Cookies are simple text files that help coordinate Radical Travel Group Limited’s website servers and your browser to display the full range of features offered by us.
 These features include hassle-free automatic logins and authentication, shopping cart functionality, third party ad serving, ad management, preference setting, and language setting, among others.